Clary-Ashton/Team_Profile_Generator/README.md

 Future state, this information will be used to generate a website that will display all of this information for you as well as provide the ability to email team members and review and Engineer's work on their Github page.

-## Built with:
-A team profile generator using Node.js, with a front-end built using Bootstrap.

 [Deployed Link](#deployedlink)
 https://clary-ashton.github.io/Team_Profile_Generator/